ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 * Additional data:
 	* `method`: Indicates how the editor creation proceeded after it was reattached to DOM.
 Can have one of two values:
 		* `callback` - Editor was created with callback function provided through {@linkapi CKEDITOR.config.delayIfDetached_callback} configuration variable.
-		* `interval - X ms` - Editor tried to instantiate {@linkapi CKEDITOR.config.delayIfDetached_interval every `X ms`} on its own and eventually succeeded.
+		* `interval - X ms` - The editor tried to instantiate {@linkapi CKEDITOR.config.delayIfDetached_interval every `X ms`} on its own and eventually succeeded.

 ## editor-destroy-iframe